|

 Tip - For Feathers, Flapper and Hokkai rigs use an American Snap link for

-the lead weights as they are cheap easy to use and can sometime pull out if jammed into a
+the lead clips as they are cheap easy to use and can sometimes pull out if jammed into a

 American Snaplink.